lakshmankumar12/general_reading_notes/5g_understanding.md

     * There is a NAS Reroute message, which a AMF can send to gNB to make it send the re-route message to the other AMF
     * Alternatively AMF can relay the registration with another AMF as well.
+* AUSF
+    * Responsible for authentication, given data from UE and uses services of UDM
+    * Always in HPLMN
+* SIDF
+    * Converts SUPI to SUCI.
+    * Always in HPLMN
+    * Can be within UDM or UDR (impl. dependant)
+* ARPF
+    * Stores the credentials - Keys and SUPI
+    * Can be within UDM or UDR (impl. dependant)
+* NEF
+    * Exposes 5G data to other networks like UE location/mobility-status etc.

+## services offered

+* AMF
+    * Table 5.2.2.1-1 in 23.502
+    * Namf_Communication
+        * allows other services like SMF,PCF to communicate to UE over NG-RAN
+        * enables one AMF to fetch contexts from another AMF
+        * allows for subscription(by other services) to UE status changes
+    * Namf_EventExposure
+        * allows other services to subscribe to events such as UE recheability, mobility change
+    * Namf_MT
+        * allows other services to ensure UE is recheable
+    * Namf_Location
+        * allows other service to get location of UE
+* SMF
+    * Table 5.2.8.1-1 in 23.502
+    * Nsmf_PDUSession_service
+    * Nsmf_EventExposure

 # QoS